Coleus: benefits, dosage, contraindications

 Obesity

-Oral consumption is often standardized to an extract containing 10% forskolin.
-Coleus extract at doses up to 1.4 grams per day has been well tolerated in studies lasting up to 3 months.
+Oral intake is often standardized to an extract containing 10% forskolin.
+Coleus extract at doses up to 1.4 grams per day was well tolerated in studies lasting up to 3 months.

 Interactions